-Sozo prayer, or Sozo ministry (from the Greek for “save” or “deliver”) is defined as “a unique inner healing and deliverance ministry in which the main aim is to get to the root of those things hindering your personal connection with the Father, Son and Holy Spirit.”
-Sozo was created by a group of people from Bethel Church in Redding, California, and modeled after spiritual practices observed at revivals in Argentina.
-Sozo is strongly mystical in its approach and relies heavily on ideas about God and the Holy Spirit that are not based on biblical fact.
+Sozo ministry, or Sozo prayer (from the Greek word for “save” or “deliver”), is defined as “a unique inner healing and deliverance ministry in which the main aim is to get to the root of those things hindering your personal connection with the Father, Son, and Holy Spirit.”
+Sozo has its roots in the Charismatic movement, being created by a group of people from the Bethel Church in Redding, California, and modeled after spiritual practices observed at revivals in Argentina.
+The group that originated Sozo is tied to such aberrant movements as the Toronto Blessing and the New Apostolic Reformation.

 A Sozo session is designed to provide Holy Spirit-led wholeness and freedom for the Sozoee (the one seeking deliverance).
 Sozo requires the presence of a mediator or guide who is trained to walk Sozoees through a time of prayer and reflection to facilitate intimacy with God.
 The facilitator guides the Sozoee through an ascent of the “Father Ladder,” in which the Sozoee is encouraged to “visualize” God and speak to the image of the Lord created in the mind’s eye.
 This is followed by identifying various “doors” that have allowed sin to enter one’s life, closing them, and “sealing” them by the blood of Jesus.
 Obstacles to the process are identified as “walls” that must be torn down.
 When a “door” is closed or a “wall” is demolished, the Sozoee is told to give a single clap of the hands to help disengage the lie that had taken root in his or her mind.
 Past hurts are explored as various “rooms” of the mind are opened and searched—some Sozo practitioners even claim to track down spiritual wounds acquired in the womb.